protesilaos/my-website/_commentary/2023-01-10-jordan-peterson-291-hedonism.md

 it.
 This is why I said that we have the conventional wisdom where hedonism is necessarily bad: it sets up an artificial divide between responsibility and recklessness where the pursuit of pleasure is inherently reckless.
-Yet seeking pleasure can be done responsibility because we have knowledge and are purposeful in our actions, hence the falsehood of this dichotomy.
+Yet seeking pleasure can be done responsibly because we have knowledge and are purposeful in our actions, hence the falsehood of this dichotomy.
 Also, arguing that pleasure is inherently irresponsible is problematic for the person who makes that